 - Express a few drops of your breastmilk onto your nipple just before a breastfeed.

-- Try to feed your baby when he makes feeding cues such as turning his head from side to side, sticking his tongue out, wriggling, bringing his hands to his mouth.
+- Try to feed your baby when they show feeding cues such as turning their head from side to side, sticking their tongue out, wriggling, bringing hands to their mouth.

 - Have patience.
 Make an attempt to attach your baby without the shield at as many feeds as possible.
 If it doesn’t work, don’t persist until your baby is upset.
 Simply use the nipple shield again and try again later.

 Breastfeeding: Breast and Nipple Care tells you what to expect as your breasts change during pregnancy and briefly covers how breastfeeding works.

 Englash A, Ziemer AL, Chevalier A, 2010, Health professionals' attitudes and use of nipple shields for breastfeeding women, Breastfeeding Med, 5(4):147–151.